WQOK

-WQOK (97.5 FM) is a commercial radio station licensed to Carrboro, North Carolina, and serving the Raleigh/Durham radio market.
-WQOK is owned and operated by Urban One and airs an urban contemporary radio format, featuring hip hop and R&B music.
+WQOK (97.5 FM) is a commercial radio station licensed to Carrboro, North Carolina, and serving the Raleigh–Durham radio market.
+WQOK is owned and operated by Urban One and airs a hip hop-leaning urban contemporary radio format.
 Its studios and offices are located on Creedmoor Road in Raleigh.
 Its transmitter tower is in Oak Grove, just east of Durham.

-Each weekday, WQOK carries the "Headkrack Morning Show," syndicated from Atlanta.
+Each weekday, WQOK carries the The Morning Hustle featuring Kyle Santillian and Lore’l, syndicated from Atlanta.
 Local DJs are heard the rest of the day.
 WQOK broadcasts in the HD radio format.

 History

 WHLF-FM and WJLC

 WQOK is considered a "move in" station, having begun its history in Virginia, about 40 mi north of Raleigh, before it moved into the Research Triangle of North Carolina.
 On October 1, 1960, the station signed on as WHLF-FM in South Boston, Virginia.
-It was the FM counterpart to AM 1400 WHLF (now WAJL), with the two stations simulcasting their programming.
-WHLF-FM was powered at only 2,400 watts, limiting its coverage to just South Boston and adjacent communities.
+It was the FM counterpart to WHLF (1400 AM; now WAJL), with the two stations simulcasting their programming.
+WHLF-FM effective radiated power was 2,400 watts, limiting its coverage to just South Boston and adjacent communities.